 -With essays, I see that your writing style combines literature and journalism, more clearly revealing your personal perspective on the reality of life?

-So I don't really care about this genre, although it also helps me earn money (laughs).
-Revealing too much of myself in essays or poems makes me a bit insecure.
+So I don't really care about this genre, even though it helps me earn money (laughs).
+Revealing too much of myself in essays or poems makes me a little insecure.
 It would be more natural if my voice had to come out through the story, through the characters, rather than trying to force the writer's voice in.

 -Do you consider literature as your hiding place, so that others cannot "read" you?

 The author should only be "read" through the story, through the characters.
-All expressions should be there, and the readers will recognize me, that way the writer's true self is revealed in the most natural way.
+All expressions should be there, and the readers will recognize me, that way the writer himself is exposed in the most natural way.

 Every word is interesting.
 But as I said earlier, I am a bit reserved when it comes to essays.
-And what can I do, living by writing sometimes I have no choice, I have no choice but to do it as well as I can.
+And what can I do, sometimes I have no choice but to make a living by writing, all I have to do is do my best.

 -From my observation, it seems like you are not an open-minded or sociable person.
 Do you have many friends in the literary world?